 INDIVIDUAL RESPONSIBILTY TO REMAIN CURRENT

 Every member is encouraged to remain cognizant of current activities and notices regarding BAA by making regular visits to the BAA web site and your own state’s primary communication function if one exists.
+Each member is responsible for updating their profile details within the BAA system so that location and contact information is current.
 Keep you state director notified of any change in your contact information or availability.

 RESPONSIBILITY OF STATE LEADERSHIP

 The active leadership of any state may add specific stipulations to those stated here in a way that may make them more restrictive or that would include additional requirement on the members of that state.
 However, no state leadership is empowered to specifically exclude any stipulation or bugler requirement within this document.

 The bugler members are to uphold and comply with all included stipulations herein, and any that are adopted by their home state.